tnichols217/notes/CSDS 391/Textbook/21 - Learning Probabilistic Models.md

 > **MAP - Maximum a posteriori**
 > Making predictions based on the most probable hypothesis or the hypothesis that maximizes likelihood
 >
+> ---
+>
+> **MDL - Minimum Description Length**
+> Compares probabilities by checking the length of their description in bits.
+Smaller means more optimal acco